smucclaw/l4-ide/jl4/GRAMMAR.md

 -- ignoring operator priority
 type ::=
     "TYPE"
   | name+                                 -- type application
   | name "OF" tyargs                      -- also type application
   | name "WITH" namedtyargs               -- also type application
-  | FUNCTION FROM tyargs TO type  -- function type
+  | "FUNCTION" "FROM" tyargs "TO" type    -- function type
+  | "FOR" "ALL" name+{AND} article? type  -- quantified type
     -- probably not needed because can be predefined instead of built-in
   | "BOOL"                                -- Booleans
   | "NUMBER"                              -- numbers, potentially some mixed integer / fractional type
   | "STRING"                              -- strings
   | "LIST"                                -- homogeneous lists, like lists in Haskell
   | "OPTIONAL"                            -- like Maybe in Haskell

 tyargs ::=
   type{AND}+